 Quite a few of Maryland’s live music venues can be found in the northern suburbs of Washington, D.C.
 Located in one such suburb, The Filmore Silver Spring has been a local favorite for more than 40 years.

 Performances here have linked some of the country’s most influential artists with their biggest fans.
-The state-of-the-art lighting, impressive sound system, and 2,000 stadium style seats make for a concert like no other.
+The state-of-the-art lighting, impressive sound system and 2,000 stadium-style seats make for a concert like no other.

+Over the years, the Fillmore has hosted No Doubt, Radiohead, the Cure, Dave Chapelle, and many more big names.
 In fact, Tom Petty and the Heartbreakers have graced the Fillmore stage a total of 27 times!
 If that doesn’t convince you to check this venue out, we’re not sure what will.

-9. Hammerjack’s
+10. Hammerjack’s

 1300 Russell St, Baltimore, MD 21230